dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 The only way to produce a valid proof-of-work is to actually do the work.
 This is what makes Bitcoin real; this is what transfers the physical limits of our universe into the digital world of Bitcoin.
-This is what makes Bitcoin more than a fancy telephone; Bitcoin doesn't only connect people, but it uses proof-of-work to connect itself to the physical world.
+This is what makes Bitcoin more than a fancy telephone.
+Bitcoin doesn't only connect people, but it uses proof-of-work to connect itself to the physical world.